IndustryFusion/DigitalTwin/wiki/setup/setup.md

 `kubectl apply -f broker.yaml`

 Once the MQTT broker pod is active, the machines with MQTT publishers can be updated with the IP address of the factory server with port 1883.
+Also, note down the broker URL to use it in the Akri handler in the later section.

 ### 5. Deployment of Process Digital Twin (PDT) on Factory Server

+**Note:** The PDT build and tests must be performed on a Ubuntu 20 or 22 OS that is present in the local LAN as a jump machine for deployment on the desired cluster.
+Build PDT in the jump machine, and then use the kubeconfig of the Factory Server's RKE2 cluster for the deployment.

 Follow the local deployment documentation [here](https://github.com/IndustryFusion/DigitalTwin/blob/main/helm/README.md#building-and-installation-of-platform-locally) to install the PDT components on the factory server.